behreajj/AsepriteOkHsl/README.md

 Select `ok_picker` or `ok_hue_adj` to launch a dialog.

 If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond ASCII, such as 'é' (e acute) or 'ö' (o umlaut).
-See this [thread](https://community.aseprite.org/t/script-folder-path-cannot-open-no-such-file-or-directory/16818) for discussion of the issue on the community forum.

 To assign a hotkey to a dialog go to `Edit > Keyboard Shortcuts`.

-The underlined letters on each dialog button indicate that they work with keyboard shortcuts: `Alt+F` gets the foreground color, `Alt+B` gets the background color, `Alt+X` closes the dialog, `Alt+W` creates a wheel, `Alt+G` creates a gradient.
-When shading is active, `Alt+A` appends the swatches to the active palette.
+The underlined letters on each dialog button indicate that they work with keyboard shortcuts.
+For example, `Alt+X` closes the dialog.

 Left click on a color preview window to assign the color to the foreground.
 Right click to assign to the background.
 If the alpha channel slider is zero, the color assigned will be transparent black (`0x0` or `Color(0, 0, 0, 0)`).